grafana/loki/CONTRIBUTING.md

 ## Pull Request Prerequisites/Checklist

+**NOTE:** The Loki team has adopted the use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.

 1. Your PR title is in the form `<Feature Area>: Your change`.
    1. It does not end the title with punctuation.
 It will be added in the changelog.
    1. It starts with an imperative verb.
 Example: Fix the latency between System A and System B.